GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 2. Associativity: (1 + 2) + 3 = 1 + (2 + 3)
 3. Identity: 0 + &lt;a number&gt; = &lt;the number&gt; + 0 = &lt;the number&gt;

-Addition of integers is a monoid, so it could be used, for example, in folding without the fear of an incorrect result.
+Addition of integers is a monoid, so it could be used, for example, in folding without the fear of an incorrect result caused by noncommutativity.
+In general, the category theory is used as a framework of the type system that allows to statically check the correctness of the program.

 ## Abstractions Based on ADTs